-While there is a bit of a surf’n’turf angle to this dish, there is so much more.
-The kimchi consommé is something very special.
+There is a bit of a surf’n’turf angle to this dish, but there is so much more.
+The kimchi consommé, or clear soup, is something very special.
 Disguised as a light coloured broth, it is so packed with flavour.
-The Cantonese/Vietnamese style crispy roast pork belly is decadently delicious, and nicely complemented by the crispy sweet and juicy tempura mussels.
+Bathing in the consommé is the decadently delicious Cantonese/Vietnamese style crispy roast pork belly.
+All nicely complemented by the crispy sweet and juicy tempura mussels and smashed cucumber.

-I have long enjoyed the Vietnamese style crispy pork belly.
-It is so readily available in Saigon it is hardly worth making at home.
+I have long enjoyed the Vietnamese style crispy pork belly, including being a big fan of Bánh Mì Heo Quay – Crispy roast pork belly in a baguette.
+Crispy roast pork belly is so readily available in Saigon it is hardly worth making at home.
 Even so, I was compelled to explore its secrets by preparing it myself.
-I am a big fan of Bánh Mì Heo Quay – Crispy roast pork belly in a baguette, and have provided a recipe here.
-But how could I incorporate this delicacy into something a little different?
+And combining it with something unusual…

-…came from an episode of The Mind of a Chef which featured the preparation of a kimchi consommé.
+The inspiration for this consommé came from an episode of The Mind of a Chef (one of the best food shows!)
+The episode featured the preparation of a kimchi consommé.
 As kimchi is always served as a side to grilled pork belly at Korean bbq restaurants, perhaps we can explore this combination in a new way.
-Making a consommé using egg whites to clarify the broth was a little scary at first.
+Making a consommé of the kimchi using egg whites to clarify the broth was a little scary at first.
 It turned out to be quite straightforward, and the result was amazing.
 The restaurant-scale recipe for the consommé is here.
+For a home cook, it is fascinating to see what a restaurant scale recipe looks like.
+Take a look.

 The base of the consommé is dashi.
-One can buy instant dashi powder, but for something like this, I strongly recommend using a more traditional dashi made with kombu and bonito flakes.
-There are endless variations, and I offer my recipe here as one that works very well for me.
+One can buy instant dashi powder, but I strongly recommend using traditional dashi made with kombu and bonito flakes for something like this.
+There are endless variations, and I offer my dashi recipe as one that works very well for me.

 There are so many methods to prepare crispy pork belly.
 The following YouTube video was particularly useful to me, though my recipe did evolve a bit beyond this, particularly with the marinade.